The Five Essential Ingredients in Natural Mineral Makeup

 - FDC Lakes and Dyes: Research has shown that the dyes and lakes found in conventional makeup can cause toxic effects on your brain.
 Scary?
 Definitely.
 Dyes are water soluble, but do not dissolve in oils.
 Lakes are made by combining dyes with salts to make insoluble compounds.
-Even though this research was especially targeted at ingested products, you might want to steer clear of any products that contain dyes and lakes because they might be absorbed into the skin and find their way into the body, causing damage over time.

 - Parabens: Methylparaben, propylparaben and butylparaben are chemical preservatives.
 They are described as being estrogenic, meaning they mimic the functions of the hormone estrogen.
 They are therefore disruptive of normal hormone function.
 Exposure to external sources of estrogen hormone has been linked to an increased risk of breast cancer.
-Therefore the next time you are out shopping for foundation and powder, remember to avoid these compounds.

 - Sodium Lauryl Sulfate: SLS is a harsh detergent which breaks down the surface tension of water.
-It damages the skin, causing dryness scaliness, loss of elasticity and roughness.
+It damages the skin, causing dryness, scaliness, loss of elasticity and roughness.
 It acts by reducing the ability of the skin cells to retain moisture, resulting in severe water loss and loss of water binding ability.